 Section 6.1 of the EIS, Technical paper 7 - Hydrogeology refers to Section 5.23 of the EP&A Act, which states that a water use approval under Section 89, a water management work approval under Section 90 or an activity approval (other than an aquifer interference approval) under Section 91 of the Water Management Act 2000, is not required for approved State Significant Infrastructure (SSI).
 As such, water supply works approvals and water use approvals would not be required for Stage 1.
 However, an aquifer interference approval may still be required.
-GLC will continue to assess and if required, consult with DPE - Water on the need for an aquifer interference approval.
-The Revised Groundwater Modelling Reports (Section 7.11) as required by MCoA D122 will confirm the anticipated extent of the aquifer interference that may occur as a result of the Project.
+GLC will continue to assess and if required, consult with the Department of Climate Change, Energy, the Environment and Water (DCCEEW)(NSW) on the need for an aquifer interference approval.
+The Revised Groundwater Modelling Reports (Section 7.11) as required by MCoA D122 will confirm the anticipated extent of the aguifer interference that may occur as a result of the Project.